How to Make a Good Landing Page (The First Time)

 What’s a Landing Page Again?

-Here are some helpful tips to making an inspiring landing page.
+Here are some helpful tips we recommend when making an inspiring landing page.

 1) Get cozy with your audience.

 How well do you know what’s going on?
 Do you have any pages or posts that customers respond to more than others?
 Do a little digging, AKA market research.
-Search for high performance pages and critically assess your audience’s actions.
-Use a data and analytics checker to run diagnostics tests on your pages to check for important metrics like conversion and bounce rate, subscriptions or opt-ins, customer lifetime value and acquisition cost.
+Search for high-performance pages and critically assess your audience’s actions.
+Use data tracking platforms like Google Analytics 4 to find important metrics like conversion and bounce rate, average session times, and the number of users visiting your landing page.
 Make sure to divide metrics by traffic source, so you can also pinpoint what’s really driving your sales.
-Want to go even deeper?
-Check out competitor landing pages for a birds-eye-view at what everyone else is doing, find weak points, and exploit them.

 2) Offer them something they actually want.